Operation Alpha Centauri: Angolan forces

+Operation

 The SADF troops assigned to the operation began their training for the assault on Cuito Cuanavale.
 Meanwhile supplies were being moved up to Mavinga, establishing on 15 July a logistics base for the operation.
 G5 artillery was then attached to the 32 Battalion and by the end of July the SAAF begun flying in the anti-aircraft systems directly into Mavinga.

 On the 29 July, the South African government made the decision that UNITA would carry out the assault on Cuito and not 32 Battalion who would again be relegated to escort and protection duties of the SADF support troops and artillery.
 The plan now called for UNITA to first attack the 25th Brigade east of the town and river, drawing the tanks out of the town, then capturing the bridge over the river to the town.
 A day later, another UNITA brigade would attack the 13th Brigade in and around the town from the south.

 By the 4 August the SADF units begun position themselves around Cuito Cuanavale.
 SADF operation headquarters was moved to 28 km east of Cuito, the artillery and two 32 Battalion companies 60 km east and further units in between the two.
 32 Battalion reconnaissance units were based even closer, 4 km from the town and an engineer team was building a bridge just 7 km south of the town's easterly bridge.

 The G5 and MRL assault began at last light on 9 August 1986, about 17h10 with the 2 artillery batteries in close proximity of each other.

 It was time for dinner, and the first shots were fired after most of the Brigade at Cuito Cuanavale went into the mess for supper.

 The first counter fire took out 2 of the G5 battery vehicles, including their Fire Control Post vehicle, damaging so that it couldn't be used.

 They were forced to use one Fire Control Post for both Charlie and Delta Troops.

 By 23h00 the back of the opposition was broken.

 Heavy fire was brought down upon the enemy in the first five hours resulting in large scale destruction.

 The G5s fired little during daytime, only when observation posts gave the OK.

-The G5 battery, aka Quebec Battery, didn't move for the first three days.
+The G5 battery, Quebec Battery, didn't move for the first three days.

 It took the battery of G5s three days to break the offensive.